chooron/HydroModels.jl/docs/src/tutorials/framework_design.md

-# Understanding DeepFlex.jl Core Concepts
+# Understanding HydroModels.jl Core Concepts

 This document explains the core concepts of the DeepFlex.jl framework, focusing on the three fundamental components: Flux, Element/Bucket, and Model.
 We'll use examples from the ExpHydro model to illustrate these concepts in practice.